bump-sh/docs/src/_help/publish-documentation/documentation-access-management.md

 ### Invite external guests

+> Only admin and maintainer roles can invite external guests.
+> { :info}

 To invite people from outside of your organization to access a private documentation, click on the `Share Access` button, which is visible in the settings of that documentation.

 ![](/images/help/share-access-button.png)